corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 **Implementation**

 To do so we create an edge server MQTT_Client.py that connects to an MQTT broker and subscribe to a specific topic(e.g luca/esp32/data).
-In the ESP32 after the **Sampling_task** inserted the samples in to the xQueue_samples they will be read by **Average_task** that compute the aggregated values and add them to the xQueue_avgs.
-At the same time **Communication_task** read from xQueue_Avgs and send the averages to the edge server via MQTT over The Wi-Fi protocol.
+In the ESP32 after the **Sampling_task** inserted the samples in to the xQueue_samples they will be read by **Average_task** that computes the aggregated values and adds them to the xQueue_avgs.
+At the same time **Communication_task** reads from xQueue_Avgs and sends the averages to the edge server via MQTT over The Wi-Fi protocol.
 In order to compute the RTT each MQTT payload is made up of: ID, computed average and a timestamp.
-Once the edge server recived the event on the topic to which it's subscribed it will publish an ack on another topic, to which the esp32 is subscribed.
-Therefore, the esp32 recompute another timestamp and determine the RTT, by doing the difference between these two timestamps.
+Once the edge server received the event on the topic to which it's subscribed it will publish an ack on another topic, to which the esp32 is subscribed.
+Therefore, the esp32 recomputes another timestamp and determines the RTT, by doing the difference between these two timestamps.

 - Example :